-What's a hydrosol?
-A hydrosol is the floral water that remains through a steam distillation of plant material, and are often a by-product of the production of essential oils.
-Since I was trimming up some of my herbs, I thought this would be a good time to make some floral water to use in our home.

-You've probably heard of rose water before, however, you can use any scented herb or flower to make a hydrosol.

-Now | A hydrosol is the floral water that remains through steam distillation of plant material and is often a by-product of the production of essential oils.
+A hydrosol is the floral water that remains through steam distillation of plant material and is often a by-product of the production of essential oils.
 Since I was trimming up some of my herbs, I thought this would be a good time to make some floral water to use in our home.

 You've probably heard of rose water before, however, you can use any scented herb or flower to make a hydrosol.